 Learn how YOU can make a difference EVERY day in protecting Michigan's environment.

 Consider the following, to create a more sustainable Michigan, and contribute to a healthier and cleaner planet:

 - Participate in an Earth Day 2021 Clean Up!

 - Return single-use bags to grocery stores for them to recycle.

 - Recycle the plastics you no longer need or find additional uses for containers.

 - Donate unwanted items of clothing instead of throwing them away.

-- Plant trees, native wildflower seeds, put in a rain or butterfly garden.
+- Plant trees and native wildflower seeds and put in a rain or butterfly garden.

 - Eat more vegetables, whole grains, and legumes.